-Five Points Gang (1890s-1920s) of New York City, mainly active in Lower Manhattan, Harlem, and Brooklyn.
+Five Points Gang (the 1890s-1920s) of New York City, mainly active in Lower Manhattan, Harlem, and Brooklyn.
 Some of the Five Points Gang members later became prominent criminals in their own right, including Johnny Torrio, Al Capone, and Lucky Luciano.

-Capone worked some odd jobs around Brooklyn, including in a candy store and a bowling alley.
+Capone worked odd jobs around Brooklyn, including in a candy store and a bowling alley.

 When the Capones lived on Navy street, Al was baptized at the original St. Michael's Archangel Church that burned down in 1914.
 It was quickly rebuilt and opened in 1915 at a new location a few blocks away.
 Al Capone was a First baseman and fireballing pitcher from 1916 to 1918 alongside his older brother Ralph who also played for St. Michael's Church.
 Al, who was five years younger, would go "anywhere that Ralph would go," and the two played for St. Michael's Church in 1916.
 One game that year attracted 3,000 fans.
-When the roster started turning over, the brothers formed the Al Capone Stars in 1918 at St. Michael's Church.
-The team wasn't very good initially; they lost most of their games.
+The brothers formed the Al Capone Stars in 1918 at St. Michael's Church when the roster started turning over.
+Initially, the team wasn't very good; they lost most of their games.
 But they found their stride once Al moved from first base to the mound.
 Al was then a muscular 5-foot-10 and 200 pounds.
 It worked better with Al pitching and Ralph playing first or third and switching with their cousin Charlie Fischetti.
-Fischetti had an arm like a rifle, but he would later earn the nickname "Trigger Happy" while serving as his cousin's bodyguard.
-"The feature of the game was the twirling of Al Capone, who whiffed 15 of the opposing batsmen.
+Fischetti had an arm like a rifle but later earned the nickname "Trigger Happy" while serving as his cousin's bodyguard.
+"The game's feature was the twirling of Al Capone, who whiffed 15 of the opposing batsmen.
 Al got three hits, including a double," gushed a June 6, 1918 story in the Brooklyn Citizen about the team's 13-6 victory over Lockport.

 In 1917, Capone was employed and mentored by fellow racketeer Frankie Yale, a bartender in the Harvard Inn, a Coney Island Saloon and Dance Hall.
 Capone inadvertently insulted a woman while working the door, and he was slashed with a knife three times on the left side of his face by her brother Frank Galluccio.
 After achieving prominence as a gangster, Capone was dubbed Scarface by the press, a nickname he despised.
 Capone would attempt to shield the scarred side of his face in photographs.